After six years' austerity, Greeks feel no joy from new debt deal

 "We are running after the Europeans, hoping they throw us a bone which would suffice for a few months.
 I'm very disappointed," Zabetakis said, criticising the deal which opens the way for debt relief from 2018, but does not include any firm promise to reduce the payments Greece has to make.

-Greece has been hit with waves of pension cuts and tax increases since it was forced to seek its first bailout in 2010.
+Greece have been hit with waves of pension cuts and tax increases since it was forced to seek its first bailout in 2010.

-Leaving the meeting in Brussels where he secured 10.3 billion euros ($11.5 billion) in new funds, Finance Minister Euclid Tsakalotos said he hoped the deal marked "the beginning of turning Greece's vicious circle of recession-measures-recession into one where investors have a clear runway to invest in Greece."
+Leaving the meeting in Brussels where he secured 10.3 billion euros ($11.5 billion) in new funds from his euro zone colleagues, Finance Minister Euclid Tsakalotos said he hoped the deal marked "the beginning of turning Greece's vicious circle of recession-measures-recession into one where investors have a clear runway to invest in Greece."

-Markets reacted with cautious optimism.
-Greek government bond yields fell to six-month lows and the Athens stock exchange rose by 1.5 percent.
+The deal won a provisional commitment from the IMF to return to the bailout process, but with Germany opposed to cutting the debt pile, euro zone ministers made any relief measures such as extending maturities on loans contingent on Athens respecting strict criteria, something Greeks fear means more austerity.

-Analysts said that to regain investor confidence Greece still needs to show it can implement the promised reforms, even though much of the hard work - pushing the measures through a fractious parliament - has already been done.
+"This cannot continue ... they (the Europeans) are telling us we will be in debt for 100 years.
+How can we be pleased?" asked pensioner Eleni Palaiologou, 85.

-Ratings agency Moody's said the "implementation risks" of the deal remained high because of the government's thin majority and the backdrop of political and social discontent.
+Prime Minister Alexis Tsipras, elected in early 2015 on a promise to end austerity only to row back and accept a new bailout to avoid being forced out of the euro, struggled to get his coalition to accept the latest reforms.

-Prime Minister Alexis Tsipras, elected in early 2015 promising to end austerity only to row back and accept a new bailout, managed to scrape together a narrow majority of 153 members in the 300 seat parliament on Sunday and one of his lawmakers quit after the vote.
+Scraping through with a narrow majority of 153 members in the 300 seat parliament, there is some stirring dissent.
+One of Tsipras' lawmakers quit after Sunday's vote.

 "We are adopting measures and policies which run counter to the core of our values and policies," the resigned member of parliament, Vassiliki Katrivanou, said on her Facebook page.
 "But I cannot think of any credible alternative."